Declare variables

 Want to configure your functions?
 Use build environment variables

 This document focuses on how to use environment variables in your functions during runtime.
-If you need to set specific variables to configure how Netlify builds your functions, such as the Node.js version, leverage build environment variables instead.
+If you need to set specific variables to configure how Netlify builds your functions, leverage build environment variables instead.

 # Netlify read-only variables

-While Netlify offers a number of configuration and read-only environment variables during the build step, only a subset of these are available to functions during runtime.
+While Netlify offers a number of configuration and read-only environment variables during the build step, only the following read-only variables are available to functions during runtime.

 # Functions